shubhamwani96/Shubham_Wani_UIAssignment/src/components/textbox/README.md

 # Button Component

-textbox Component is used to display, edit, or enter text.
+Textbox Component is used as a reusable component to use textbox throughout the app.
+It will take type, query, handleChange and placeholder as props and return textbox element.